Lucianod28/TCSC/README.md

-# Topological Convolutional Sparse Coding
+# Topographic Convolutional Sparse Coding

 ![](./trained_models/RF.png)

-This is an implementationi of a convolutional sparse coding model with an extra linear layer on the end, which results in a topological ordering of filters.
+This is an implementation of a convolutional sparse coding model with an extra linear layer on the end, which results in a topographic ordering of filters.

 ## Run
 To run the program: